sajox/snurr/docs/documentation.md

 snurr = { version = "0.6", features = ["parallel"] }
 ```

 Trace is disabled by default.
-It start a collector thread for each run.
+It start a collector thread and trace the visited Task or Gateways for a given run.

 ```toml
 [dependencies]